 Why?
 Because, connect all the things!
 Why else?
-Because the less information people have to fill in to your form, the more likely they are to complete it – especially if you are asking them to fill in information that they will have to look up!
-Dynamically pre-filling forms is a great conversion optimization hack to show your prospective respondents a little love.
+Because the less information people have to fill into your form, the more likely they are to complete it – especially if you are asking them to fill in information that they will have to look up!
+Dynamically, pre-filling forms are a great conversion optimization hack to show prospective respondents a little love.
 This love will increase form completion rates and response accuracy.

 I send a reminder email to my customers through MailChimp.
 The email contains the customer’s account code and some other data unique to the customers.
 A link on the email sends the customers to a Google Form where they will answer some questions.
 I want to have the customer’s unique customer code populate a field so I that I know who the response came from, and in doing so, reduce the number of fields a customer would have to complete.